Sourcemancien/micronaut-share/README.md

+A modest feedback following many months using Micronaut framework

-# What is the purpose of the project ?
+# What about the base of the slides ?

 This repo is based on the work from the existing repo hakimel/reveal.js and dgageot/demoit.